-Following notification of an indigent/unclaimed decedent, it becomes the responsibility of the Medical Investigator on duty to initiate a diligent search for a family member or concerned party willing to claim the decedent.
+Following notification of an indigent/unclaimed decedent, it becomes the responsibility of the Medical Investigations section to perform a diligent search for a family member or concerned party willing to claim the decedent.
 The following provisions accompany a claim; 1) When any family member or concerned party wishes to make any decision regarding burial arrangement, he/she must "claim" the body thereby assuming all responsibility for the provision of a burial, and 2) Sedgwick County will not be a guarantor of burial expenses for any body that has been claimed by a family member or concerned party.

-There had been an exponential increase in the number of unclaimed bodies by 2008 despite a diligent search [Figure 5].
-In 2009, 7 bodies remained unclaimed/indigent showing a slight decline.
-On average, the Medical Investigator will spend 3-5 days conducting a search for family, next of kin, or any concerned party.
+There had been an exponential increase in the number of unclaimed bodies [Figure 5].
+In 2010, 19 bodies remained unclaimed/indigent.